oliver-ni/resume/main.typ

 - Developed chat-based Pokémon game on the messaging platform Discord, enabling *5,000,000+ users* to connect online.
 - Wrote *20,000 lines* of Python, Rust, and Elixir code using MongoDB and later PostgreSQL.
 - Scaled services to handle *2,000+ requests per second* with Kubernetes, gRPC, distributed systems.
-// - Recruited and led support team with 6 administrative staff members and 30+ community moderators.
+- Recruited and led support team with 6 administrative staff members and 30+ community moderators.

-#entry[
-  #hstack[== ContestDojo][_Sole Developer_]
-][February 2021 -- Present]

-- Developed an online math competition platform (registration, test-taking, scoring, ranking) with React and Next.js.
-- Partnered with *Stanford*, *Berkeley*, *Johns Hopkins* to host their math tournaments throughout 2021 and 2022.
-- Served *3,000+* competitors from *200+* schools in over 10 online contests so far; continuing to expand to more.

 #entry[
   #hstack[== Project Code Foundation][_Founder, President_]